patternfly/patternfly-elements/docs/docs/develop/javascript.md

 </pfe-cool-element>
 ```

-We can also modify `pfe-cool-element.scss` to adjust the background-size property on `.pfe-cool-element__profile`.
+We can also modify `pfe-cool-element.css` to adjust the background-size property
+on `.pfe-cool-element__profile`.

 The final result should look like this: